Cloud 7 (group): 2025: Official launch

 The group held their official media launch on May 23, 2025.
 The event was hosted by Rain Matienzo and attended by GMA Network executives, including Annette Gozon-Valdes.
 During this event, they performed their previous single "Tara Na" and a new song titled "Bara Bara."
 The single "Bara Bara" was officially released on May 30, 2025.
 The group described the song as a message about taking pride in one's skills and hard work.

-In June 2025, Cloud 7 appeared at the Billboard Philippines P-pop Rising Class Party held in Makati.
+In June 2025, Cloud 7 appeared at the Billboard Philippines P-pop Rising Class Party held in Makati, Philippines.
 In the same month, they starred in a digital video series titled Sparkle Presents: Up, Up, and Away.
 The series was released on social media platforms and featured interviews with the members.

 In October 2025, the group collaborated with BGYO to perform the song "Kabataang Pinoy" at the launch of Pinoy Big Brother: Celebrity Collab Edition 2.0.
 The rendition served as the theme song for the reality show's season and was produced by Jonathan Manalo.